On the Australian media landscape, Peter Hitchener is unrivalled when it comes to experience, credibility and integrity.

 “Father’s Day for us is always about family and spending time together.
 This day will provide all of that, with the bonus of getting active together.”

-Walter Rapoport is a past chairman of the Council of Christians & Jews and was the editor of Gesher from 2013 – 2016.
-He was the inaugural chairman of the Interfaith Relations Committee of the B’nai B’rith Anti-Defamation Commission.
+Walter Rapoport is a Past Chairman of the Council of Christians & Jews (Victoria) and has been the Editor of Gesher for its 2013 – 2016 editions.
+Mr Rapoport has had a long and abiding interest in interfaith and intercultural engagement and served as the inaugural Chairman of the Interfaith Relations Committee of the B’nai B’rith Anti-Defamation Commission.

 “I am a father to a daughter and two sons, and a grandfather to five grandchildren.
 I like to think I’m a mate of my kids, as well as being a father figure.
 Sharing my kids’ lives in all respects is, and always has been, part and parcel of my life.”